Application for Master's and Bachelor's theses

 If you are interested in writing a Master's or Bachelor's thesis in the fields of

-- Measuring the Impact of Climate Change on Financial Markets
+Measuring and Understanding the Impact of Climate Change on Financial Markets

 You can either apply for a proposed topic or suggest your own topic.
 If you suggest your own topic, I expect you to send me a written summary of the research project with the relevant academic literature and ideas for an empirical study (1-2 pages).
 We will then discuss the possibility of writing a Master's thesis on your proposed topic.